 I chose the copper color as I knew it would be my true nude and it matched the location so perfectly.
 I have worn variations of copper several times before for photoshoots, but this gown is my all time favorite copper look.
 The quintessence of luxury and old-Hollywood.

 We discussed measurements, color choices well in advance with Jane’s team and it was hard for me to make a choice in the sea of luscious designs and options available to me.
-My idea was to collaborate on a design that would be a part of my life forever, almost like a Heirloom piece.
+My idea was to collaborate on a design that would be part of my life forever, almost like a Heirloom piece.
 And this Mermaid Style dress will be in my closet forever.

 You can custom your own nightdress by visiting the Jane Woolrich website now, here: